-5.3.3.5 disruption measurement in pump-probe condition as a check of experiment at 14 GeV and each group has different number of bunches and time delay between pump and probe.
-Figure 5.23 (a) shows the histogram of disruption length and Fig. 5.23 (b) shows statistics summary such as average, minimum, maximum, and median value.
+Figure 5.22 shows the measured disruption length of multiple events with pump-probe conditions as a check of experiment.
+The conditions of each group in pump-probe events are given in Table A.4.
+There are 4 groups at 14 GeV and each group has different number of bunches and time delay between pump and probe.
+Figure 5.22 (a) shows the histogram of disruption length and Fig. 5.22 (b) shows statistics summary such as average, minimum, maximum, and median value.
 In group 2, qualitatively meaningful distribution of measurements are shown, which is 19.8 ± 6.1 cm.
 In sub-category of group 2, 3 different time delay between 6 bunches and 2 bunches does not show significant difference in disruption length.
-This check is agreed with the result provided in both Fig. 5.20 and Fig. 5.24.
+This check is agreed with the result provided in both Fig. 5.19 and Fig. 5.23.